 I have yet to travel to Asia, so there is still so much that I would like to see there.
 Siem Reap is near the top of that list.
-Cambodia is a beautiful country, and no region is more so then Angkor region.
+Cambodia is a beautiful country, and no region is more so than Angkor region.
 One of the things I am most excited to see in Siem Reap is Angkor Wat.
 This ancient temple is a wonder of the world.
-It’s unique and beautiful architecture is something to behold and I would love to be able to explore it.
+It’s unique and beautiful architecture is something to behold, and I would love to be able to explore it.

 If there is a more beautiful tropical paradise in this world than Bali, I would like to know about it.
-This Indonesian island is stunning.
+This Indonesian Island is stunning.
 In addition to the beautiful beaches, it has some beautiful forested volcanic mountains to explore.
 It is also home to the unique and amazing cliff-side Uluwatu Temple, which I very much want to see.
 I would love to spend some time exploring and getting to know this amazing island.

 Safari in Loango

 I have been on safari in Tanzania, and I am hooked.
 There is nothing more exhilarating than seeing some of this world’s most amazing animals in their natural habitats.
 And when it comes to safaris, Africa is king.
 The next place I would like to go on safari in Africa is the Loango National Park in Gabon.